Procedural Checklist Details

 - The committee chair must notify the dean of the Graduate School that the student has successfully defended the thesis or dissertation by memo or email.

-- One copy of the committee-approved (defended) thesis or dissertation, with the signed signature page, must be submitted to the Graduate School not less than three weeks prior to the scheduled graduation date for that semester.
-One-sided printing only.
+- One copy of the committee-approved (defended) thesis or dissertation, with a signed signature page must be submitted to the Graduate School not less than 3 weeks prior to the scheduled graduation date for that semester.

 Thesis Committee Appointment Form (PDF format)

-EDD Doctoral Program Resources (Includes links to forms)
+- EDD - SLPD Doctoral Program Resources (Includes links to committee appointment forms)

 Library Binding Fee Form (PDF format) Effective summer 2016 - binding is voluntary!!

-V-Text Form (the online permission form for submitting an electronic copy of thesis or dissertation to Odum Library Archives - submit after the final review is completed)
+V-Text Form (the link for submitting an electronic copy of approved thesis or dissertation to Odum Library Archives - submit after the final review is completed)